DBR, EMDR, and somatic therapy: a balanced comparison

 In practice, DBR often:

-uses very small “doses” of material
+uses very small doses of material

-is highly paced and contained.
+is highly paced and contained

-Many people like DBR when:
+Many people are drawn to DBR when:

-they get overwhelmed easily
+they become overwhelmed easily

 they dissociate or go blank

-they feel intense body fear/panic
+they feel strong body fear or panic

-they don’t want to retell details.
+they do not want to retell details

 EMDR in a nutshell

-EMDR (Eye Movement Desensitisation and Reprocessing) typically:
+EMDR (Eye Movement Desensitisation and Reprocessing) usually:

-uses bilateral stimulation (often eye movements, tapping, or tones)
+uses bilateral stimulation, often eye movements, tapping, or tones

-Many people like EMDR when:
+Many people are drawn to EMDR when:

 they can hold a memory in mind without flooding

-“Somatic therapies” in a nutshell
+Somatic therapies in a nutshell

-completing defensive responses
+completing defensive or protective responses

 tracking activation and settling in real time

-Examples include Somatic Experiencing and Sensorimotor Psychotherapy (among others).
+Examples include Somatic Experiencing and Sensorimotor Psychotherapy, among others.

-Many people like somatic therapy when:
+Many people are drawn to somatic therapy when:

 they feel stuck in activation or shutdown